mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 #### <a name="2.3.2" class="anchor"></a> [Input argument attack](#2.3.2)

-An input argument attack can occur when applications are supplied arguments via the command-line (note that this could also apply to web applications and SQL), where user-provided inputs can be used to inject commands, such as `./program "; rm -rf /"`, which would call `program` and then inject command to delete everything, treverse directories (dot-dot attack), overflow buffer, and perform format string attack:
+An input argument attack can occur when applications are supplied arguments via the command-line (note that this could also apply to web applications and SQL), where user-provided inputs can be used to inject commands, such as `./program "; rm -rf /"`, which would call `program` and then inject command to delete everything, traverse directories (dot-dot attack), overflow buffer, and perform format string attack:

 - always check size to avoid overflow, such as when copied into buffers
     - `snprintf` restrict size to `n`